PySimpleGUI/PySimpleGUI/readme.md

 <a href="https://raw.githubusercontent.com/PySimpleGUI/PySimpleGUI/master/images/for_readme/Desktop%20Bouncing%20Balls.gif"><img src="https://raw.githubusercontent.com/PySimpleGUI/PySimpleGUI/master/images/for_readme/Desktop%20Bouncing%20Balls.gif"  alt="img" align="right" width="500px"></a>

-Unbelievably, this window is using tkinter to achieve what appears to be something like a screensaver.
+Unbelievably, this window is using Tkinter to achieve what appears to be something like a screensaver.

 On windows, tkinter can completely remove the background from your application.
 Once again, PySimpleGUI makes accessing these capabilities trivial.
 Creating a transparent window requires adding a single parameter to the call that creates your `Window`.
 One parameter change can result in a simple application with this effect: